22 zip codes·Updated June 2026

 4 Bedroom$5,950/mo

-Fair Market Rents are published annually by HUD for the New York metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the New York metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the New York metro area is $4,370/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the New York metro is $4,370/month.
+City-wide asking rents run about 10% above that.
+Section 8 vouchers in this area often don't cover market rent without an exception payment standard.

 New York is in a category by itself.
-More people rent than own here, and the demand for apartments is basically bottomless.
+More people rent than own here.
+Demand for apartments doesn't run out.
 Manhattan is obviously premium, but Brooklyn neighborhoods like Williamsburg, Park Slope, and DUMBO get high rents too.
 The Bronx, parts of Queens, and Upper Manhattan are where investors look for value.
-The regulatory complexity is real — rent stabilization, good cause eviction laws, strict building codes, and local laws that change frequently.
-You absolutely need to understand whether a unit is rent-stabilized before you buy anything.
-The returns can be strong if you know the system, but this is not a market for people who want simple.
+Regulatory complexity is the price of admission: rent stabilization, good cause eviction laws, strict building codes, and local laws that change frequently.
+Know whether a unit is rent-stabilized before you buy anything.
+The returns can be strong if you understand the system.
+Not a market for people who want simple.